SHUBARUUU/learn-Git/README.md

 - The user name also needs to be set up, or the terminal will use your default system username.
 - Global set ups name and email affects, ALL the repositories. (--global)

 git config () user.name "Shuabru" -- Sets up the user's name in local repositories, can have multiple names for different repositories.
-ADD --config in the parenthesis(remove the parenthesis after) if you want to declare globally.
+ADD --global in the parenthesis(remove the parenthesis after) if you want to declare globally.

-git config () user.mail "Shubaru@gmail.com" -- Sets up the user's email in local repositories, can have multiple emails for different repositories.
-ADD --config in the parenthesis(remove the parenthesis after) if you want to declare globally.
+git config () user.email "Shubaru@gmail.com" -- Sets up the user's email in local repositories, can have multiple emails for different repositories.
+ADD --global in the parenthesis(remove the parenthesis after) if you want to declare globally.

 Git Flag Cheat Sheet (Short options)